input-output-hk/partner-chains/README.md

 reproducible simulations of the D-Parameter based committee selection mechanism and created end-to-end tests running hundreds of nodes to inspect and assert correct behavior:

-- Refer to the [selection-simulator/README.md](toolkit/committee-selection/selection-simulator/README.md) for details on the simulation.
+- Refer to [docs/reports/ariadne-liveness.pdf](docs/reports/ariadne-liveness.pdf) for the simulation report.
-- Refert to the [liveliness testing report](./docs/liveliness-report.pdf) for details on the end-to-end tests.
+- Refer to [docs/reports/liveliness-report.pdf](docs/reports/liveliness-report.pdf) for the end-to-end-testing report.

 ### 📃 License